Student Emergency Fund Request

 Please use a dollar amount (Example: $250).
 IMPORTANT: If this is a bill, please attach a copy below.
 If this is not a bill, please include a rationale for the amount being requested in the "Additional Information" section below.

-1. What unforeseen circumstance led to this need?
+1. What unforeseen circumstance led to this?

 2. How might this need prevent you from continuing your education?